anjimene7/BedethequeKomga/README.md

 The script first retrieve a list of proxies before interrogating bedetheque, to limit the chance of being blacklisted with too many calls.
 However, this method is not perfect.
 Please don't use it on a large library at once.
 Be respectful of bedetheque bandwitch ;)

+The proxy will, at first, eliminate the proxies that don't work or respond in time, while updating Komga.
+So you will have some warnings while the script eliminate theses proxies.
+It will speed up after removing theses proxies and only using the online & fast ones :)

 ## Issues & Pull Requests

 Welcome to submit new rules, issues, features...